One of the best ways to monetize your blog is with affiliate marketing.

 It’s more than likely you can find key distinctions for those other products to point out.
 And it’s probable those other products also have affiliate links available as well.
 So it would make sense to also offer a link to them as well.
 You get bonus points if you create a review for the alternative product and link to it.

 The review may be the entry point to your brand, but it doesn’t have to end there.
-More often than not, a visitor will enter your blog via one review but wind up purchasing a competing product because of your detailed review.
+More often than not, a visitor will enter your blog via one review but wind up purchasing a competing product because of your detailed articles.
 They’ll use your comparison to find out the alternative product is a much better fit.

 As an influencer, your goal is to make everyone — the vendor, the visitor, and you — happy with the affiliate marketing transaction.